tmanbarton/cs314Project/reports/design.md

 ### Change Server Feature UI Wireframe
 - Editing current footer
-  - Extend footer size slightly so that Conected to teamname text and localhost text is stackable
+  - Extend footer size slightly so that Connected to teamname text and localhost text is stackable
 - With new open space on rightside implement drop-up to change servers
 - Add modal telling the user the switched servers
   - Modal should list what is and what isn't available